 Resources: Crowdsourcing as a method of fundraising

-Crowdsourcing is increasingly popular as a way of fundraising as well as of engaging groups and individuals in collaborative projects.
+Crowdsourcing or crowdfunding is using an internet platform to find volunteers or raise funds.
+It is increasingly popular as a way of fundraising as well as of engaging groups and individuals in collaborative projects.
 The number of crowdsourcing platforms is large and increasing.
 Please see the list below for some of potential interest, especially for organisations which are charities.
 Effective e-communication (website, social media, e-newsletter, blogs) is essential.

 One reason to consider crowdfunding is because, for most smaller not-for-profit organisations such as local history societies, individual donations are far more significant than external grants.
-One survey has shown that on average 81% of funding for not-for-profits’ projects came from individuals, while only 6% came from grants.
-The remaining 13% was largely from events such as book sales and tea parties or from selling items online.
+One survey has shown that on average 81% of funding for not-for-profit organisations’ projects came from individuals, while only 6% came from grants.
+The remaining 13% was largely from events such as book sales or from selling items online.

 Crowdsourcing is especially attractive in cases where it necessary to offer match funding.
 Contributions from applicants, either in cash or in kind, can be offered in order to match money from grant-awarding bodies.
 This is a central element of many funding programmes.